ton-community/ton-docs/docs/participate/nodes/local-ton.md

 ![MyLocalTon](/img/docs/mylocalton.jpeg)

-Using **MyLocalTon** you can run your own TON blockchain even on your laptop.
+Using **MyLocalTon** you can run your own TON Blockchain even on your laptop.

-MyLocalTon has convenient UI and is cross-platform.
+MyLocalTon has a convenient UI and is cross-platform compatible.

 [MyLocalTon binaries](https://github.com/neodiX42/MyLocalTon/releases)